CD-Xbow/Ogre-models/README.md

 # Ogre-models
-Ogre 1 models in 1.13 format.
+Ogre 1 models in 1.3 or 1.4 format.